🎮

 Arduboy FX becomes much easier to judge once it is forced into the same room as PocketStar, microByte, and PicoSystem.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Arduboy FX versus PocketStar is interesting because closest match is the obvious angle.
-PocketStar sits close enough to Arduboy FX to make the comparison meaningful, but different enough to sharpen the buying decision.
+If Arduboy FX feels almost right but not quite, PocketStar is the sort of nearby detour that can completely change the shortlist.
 PocketStar is tracked around 57.0.
 Its overall rating is ⭐️.
-That said, arduboy FX versus microByte is interesting because better value is the obvious angle. microByte sits close enough to Arduboy FX to make the comparison meaningful, but different enough to sharpen the buying decision. microByte is tracked around $45 - $60.
-That said, arduboy FX versus PicoSystem is interesting because closest match is the obvious angle.
+More importantly, arduboy FX versus microByte is interesting because better value is the obvious angle. microByte sits close enough to Arduboy FX to make the comparison meaningful, but different enough to sharpen the buying decision. microByte is tracked around $45 - $60.
+More importantly, arduboy FX versus PicoSystem is interesting because closest match is the obvious angle.
 PicoSystem sits close enough to Arduboy FX to make the comparison meaningful, but different enough to sharpen the buying decision.
 PicoSystem is tracked around £58.50 ($79.90).
-That said, its overall rating is <⭐️.
+From another angle, its overall rating is <⭐️.

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.

 Arduboy FX leaves the strongest impression when you frame it as a recommendation for players who care about nostalgia, portability, and quick pick-up sessions.
-That is the lens that makes the strengths feel intentional instead of accidental.
+That framing keeps the review honest and stops the verdict from sliding into generic praise.

 Display-first pick is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.

 If the device sparks your interest, the smartest next click is usually PocketStar, followed by microByte, because that is where the shape of the market around it comes into focus.
-The point is not to stop the reader from exploring.
-It is to make every next click smarter.
+That is what a good review should do: not close the conversation, but sharpen the next choice.

 Playable Games